Big Love: Hymnal

-Big Love: Hymnal – Music Written for the HBO Series Plus Other Recent Compositions is a soundtrack album by David Byrne including music composed for the HBO television drama Big Love released on August 19, 2008.
+Big Love: Hymnal – Music Written for the HBO Series Plus Other Recent Compositions is a soundtrack album by American musician David Byrne including music composed for the HBO television drama Big Love released on August 19, 2008.
 Byrne has written on his journal that it is not "a pop record by any stretch," but a soundtrack featuring lush instrumentation, including horns and strings, with minimal percussion.
 The album features instrumentals with the exception of the final track, a cover of "Blue Hawaii", which is originally from 1937.
 It is the first release by Byrne's independent record label Todo Mundo, although Everything That Happens Will Happen Today was released in digital format one day prior to Big Love: Hymnal.